Terms & Conditions

 14. How to pay

 14.2 Payment for the Products and all applicable delivery charges is in advance.
-We will not charge your debit card or credit card until we dispatch your order.

 15.1 Some of the Products we sell to you come with a manufacturer’s guarantee.
 For details of the applicable terms and conditions, please refer to the manufacturer’s guarantee provided with the Products.